rogerhyam/Shinrin-yoku-Surveyor/README.md

 * History and outbox need to display image thumbnail
 * Image thumbnail needed on ten breaths screen
+* Alerts when trying to submit without having filled in "about you"
 * Check help popup works on each screen
 * about page initial text
 * standardise vocabulary on UI.
 Are we talking survey/measure/session/ten breaths what?